Kickstart your data practice in a week

 You may find that the solution you had in mind doesn’t work or, even better, the implemented solution solves multiple problems.
 The advantage of a quick proof of concept is that companies don’t need to invest a large amount of money or have a proper business case to see whether they were able to successfully tackle a specific challenge.

-Data problems which can be fixed in a week
+Data problem which can be fixed in a week

 It can be overwhelming to know where to start or which problems to tackle.
 However, below are the five most common data problems which brands could tackle in a week’s time.